 This Part deals with privacy codes.
 Division 2 deals with codes of practice about information privacy, called APP codes.
-APP code developers or the Commissioner may develop APP codes, which:

-- (a) must set out how one or more of the Australian Privacy Principles are to be applied or complied with; and - (b) may impose additional requirements to those imposed by the Australian Privacy Principles; and - (c) may deal with other specified matters.

-If the Commissioner includes an APP code on the Codes Register, an APP entity bound by the code must not breach it.
-A breach of a registered APP code is an interference with the privacy of an individual.

-Division 3 deals with a code of practice about credit reporting, called a CR code.
-CR code developers or the Commissioner may develop a CR code, which:
+APP code developers or the Commissioner may develop APP codes, which: (a) must set out how one or more of the Australian Privacy Principles are to be applied or complied with; and (b) may impose additional requirements to those imposed by the Australian Privacy Principles; and (c) may deal with other specified matters.
+If the Commissioner includes an APP code on the Codes Register an APP entity bound by the code must not breach it.
+A breach of a registered APP code is an interference with the privacy of an individual. an APP entity registered API bound by the code must not breach it.
+A breach of a an APP entity registered APP individual.
+Division 3 dea bound by the code must not breach it.
+A breach of a code is an interference with the privacy of an ls with a code of practice about credit reporting, de.
+CR code developers or the Commissioner may an APP entity registered APP individual.
+Division 3 dea called a CR co bound by the code must not breach it.
+A breach of a code is an interference with the privacy of an ls with a code of practice about credit reporting, de.
+CR code developers or the Commissioner may

-- (a) must set out how one or more of the provisions of Part IIIA are to be applied or complied with; and - (b) must deal with matters required or permitted by Part IIIA to be provided for by the registered CR code; and